In today’s post: Learn how to create a flattering midi skirt pattern in your size so you can sew up as many as you’d like!

 I cut the skirt pieces out with a bit of a curve, so the skirt would be more full at the hem than the waist.
 At the top of the skirt I cut a curve that is about half my waist measurement (so if waist is 30, then skirt should be 15 inches wide along the curve at the top, ON THE FOLD).
 I measured down 26 inches from the waistline to get the bottom curve, making it as wide as the fabric would allow.
 I’m 5’3″ and I ended up cutting off about 2 inches to make the skirt hit just under my knee.

-Once you have those three pieces cut out, it’s easy to put together.
+Once you have those three pieces cut out, the pleated midi skirt is easy to put together.
 Fold the waistband piece, matching up the two short ends, and sew along the raw edges as marked by the dots below, using 1/2 inch seam allowance.
 You want to leave an opening that’s just over an inch tall.
 Backstitch on either side of the opening.

 Fold the waistband in half lengthwise and press.
 You’ll now have a circular waistband with an opening for the elastic to go through.